adi-sarwaikar/portfolio/README.md

   - Machine Learning/AI (Python)

 ## Courses
+### AAE 251 - Introduction to Aerospace Design
+- Name and describe the parts of aerospace systems and their missions
+- Create mission, needs, and requirements statements for complex aerospace systems
+- Derive and apply equations that describe fluid flow to predict aerodynamic performance
+- Derive and apply equations that describe the motions of bodies in space to design launch and orbital trajectories
+- Derive and apply equations that describe rocket thrust to predict rocket performance
+- Use system‐level requirements and derive and apply appropriate equations to develop conceptual rocket designs
+- Use system‐level requirements and derive and apply appropriate equations to develop conceptual aircraft designs

+### AAE 203 - Aeromechanics I
+Fundamental concepts and principles of bodies in motion, with applications to aeronautical and astronautical problems.
+Subjects covered include rectilinear motion, curvilinear motion, rotation, and plane motion.
+Static equilibrium and quasistatic equilibrium are treated as a part of motion in which the acceleration is zero.
+- Compute velocities and accelerations for any type of motion.
+- Compute angular velocities and accelerations of rigid bodies.
+- Model forces and apply Newton’s Laws in particle dynamics problems.
+- Model forces and solve general statics of bodies problems

+-
 ### ENGR 133 - EPICS Transforming Ideas to Innovation
 - Data analytics (calculations, descriptive statistics, histograms, probability, charts, and regression).
 - Communication (reports, peer review, and information literacy).